bcgsc/unikseq/README.md

 1) TSV file (-uniqueKmers.tsv)

    Tab-Separated Variable file.
-Reports all reference sequence kmers in 4 columns:
+Reports all reference sequence k-mers in 4 columns:
    <pre>
    header	position	[k]-mer	condition	value
    [FASTA header][coordinates][sequence][in/out group][proportion in each in/out group]
-   By default, every instance of a reference kmer is reported when found in the outgroup.
+   By default, every instance of a reference k-mer is reported when found in the outgroup.
    When it is not found, the ingroup-unique will be reported (if found).
-Note: when -t is specified, only the first -t bases of the kmer will be shown in the tsv file(s), but the data reported is for the whole kmer.
+Note: when -t is specified, only the first -t bases of the k-mer will be shown in the tsv file(s), but the data reported is for the whole k-mer.
-   If a reference kmer is found in outgroup sequences, the ingroup-unique WILL NOT report any values.
+   If a reference k-mer is found in outgroup sequences, the ingroup-unique WILL NOT report any values.
 This is the file to use to generate "butterfly" plots (see below and r script attached with this distribution [example.r] for details)

    e.g.